How to perform Keyword Research in 1 Hour or Less with SEMrush

 - Utilize SERP features to outrank your competitors in rich results.

 After performing the organic research, we get data-backed information that can be used to draft keywords and go about your content and links plan.
-Especially utilizing the above pro tips helps in saving man-hours and work with confidence.
+Especially utilizing the above pro tips helps in saving man-hours and working with confidence.

 Post this, the last step is to head to the Traffic Analytics section which comes right below Organic Research.